 The 2007 Alpha Omega Rosé is an unusual blend that includes Cabernet Sauvignon, Merlot, Petit Verdot and Cabernet Franc.
 There are not too many rosé’s like this in the Napa Valley.
 It is very dark pink with floral aromas of dried rose petals, cherry and chocolate.
 The palate surprisingly contains very concentrated flavors compared to the typical lighter style Rosé’s that we are used to drinking.
 Wild strawberry and raspberry flavors are anchored by delicate tannins.

 We tried both the 2004 and 2005 Cabernet Sauvignon blends.
 Both wines are elegant and ideal for pairing with foods due to the bright fruit and lively acidity – the 2005 is actually smoother and slightly softer.
 Both feature very ripe fruit; we picked up raspberry, blueberry and black cherry on the palate.
 The Proprietary Red Wine blend unfortunately was sold out at the time of one of our earlier visits due to its high demand.

-They make a late harvest Sautern style Sauvignon Blanc / Semillon blend that will appeal to dessert wine enthusiasts.
+In prior years they made a late harvest Sautern style Sauvignon Blanc / Semillon blend that appealed to dessert wine enthusiasts.
 There are only a select few wineries in the Napa Valley that make a wine like this and Alpha Omega’s 2004 version is excellent.
-You have to be careful with the Sautern style wines – sometimes they have an annoying roughness on the finish which in our opinion is a defect (however some people enjoy this).
+You have to be careful with the Sauternes style wines – sometimes they have an annoying roughness on the finish which in our opinion is a defect (however some people enjoy this).
 This wine does not have this – its all about the fruit and the balance.
 As it is a young wine it is light golden/yellow in color – age this and it will turn a nice amber dark gold in the bottle.
 This wine is extremely well balanced which keeps it from being cloyingly sweet.
 Appealing stone fruit aromas include apricot and peach with minor hints of coffee.
 The fruit flavors follow to the palate picking up a little pineapple, lemon and honey.